 This series of poems is a response to the 2012 mass shooting at a block party on Danzig Street, Scarborough (Toronto).
 The city’s east end becomes a source of poetic inspiration, and the two intersecting subway lines provide the organizing structure.
 From west to east, and north to south—Kipling to McCowan, Finch to Downsview—the stations on the way inspiring form, voice, and content, meditation, commentary, and geometry.
 The City is the Poem.

 “[In Rouge,] De Leon isn’t the dapper downtown urbanist strolling with amazement through Toronto’s far flung corners.
 Instead, he rumbles across the city, straining that sprawl through a Scarborough perspective.
 Rouge practices a critically minded joy that emerges from a clear love for his city, but a love cut through with a sharp critical eye aware of the ways the media represent that city as distant and crime-addled.” —Ryan Fitzpatrick, author of Fortified Castles

 Listen to an interview with Matt Galloway on Rouge for CBC Metro Morning.

-FEEL WAYS: A Scarborough Anthology
+FEEL WAYS: An Anthology of Scarborough Writing

 Co-Edited with Téa Mutonji and Natasha Ramoutar